prashantpawar/blockapps-js/README.md

  - `query.apiPrefix`: by default, `/eth/v1.0`.
  - `query.serverURI`: by default, `http://hacknet.blockapps.net`.

+Some of the routes (namely, *faucet* and *submitTransaction*) poll the server for their results, with the following parameters:

+ - `polling.pollEveryMS`: by default, 500 (milliseconds)
+ - `polling.pollTimeoutMS`: by default, 10000 (milliseconds)

 The routes are:

  - `routes.solc(code)`: takes Solidity source code and returns a